Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

-What will happen after therapeutic phlebotomy?
+What should I expect after therapeutic phlebotomy?

 You may have lightheadedness, dizziness, sweating, paleness, or fatigue after a phlebotomy.
 This can lead to fainting.
 You will need to stay seated for several minutes and then stand up slowly.
 You may need to wait in another room for a period of time.
 You may also be given a drink or light snack.
 You may have nausea or vomiting after this procedure.
 You may also have bruising or discomfort at the needle injection site.

 What are the risks of therapeutic phlebotomy?